cabforum/netsec/docs/NSR.md

 ##### 1.2.2

-Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification prohibits or limits the use of authentication and/or encryption.
+Connections to the CA Infrastructure MUST be authenticated and encrypted, except where formal specification(s) prohibits or limits the use of authentication and/or encryption.

 Connections within the CA Infrastructure SHOULD be authenticated and encrypted.